-There are a number of updated UI framework features that were introduced in Alfresco One 4.2 and further expanded in Content Services 6.2.
+There are a number of updated UI framework features that were introduced in Alfresco One 4.2 and further expanded in later versions of Content Services.
 The updated UI framework goes by the name of Aikau.

 The main purpose of Aikau is to provide a library of widgets that can be easily assembled into a web application for accessing a repository.
 The aim is not to replace Share but it was necessary to migrate away from its original implementation, which was based around the Surf paradigms of pages, templates, components and web scripts, towards a solution that provided for rapid development and customization.